To subscribe to our marketing newsletter, please click here.

 3.2.2 you, your Personnel and other relevant individuals have consented to the transfer.

-3.3 If we transfer your information outside the UK or EEA in other circumstances (for example because we have to provide such information by law), we will put in place any appropriate safeguards required under the Data Protection Legislation to ensure that your information remains adequately protected.
+3.3 If we transfer your information outside the UK or EEA in other circumstances (for example because we must provide such information by law), we will put in place any appropriate safeguards required under the Data Protection Legislation to ensure that your information remains adequately protected.

 4 Your Rights In Relation To Your Information